Ultra-Slow-Roll Inflation on the Lattice I: Backreaction and Nonlinear Effects: Conclusions and outlook

 We have also shown that in scenarios characterized by an approximate Wands duality, nonlinear self-interactions remain suppressed, and the system behaves nearly as a free theory.
 In these cases, while backreaction effects on the background evolution are still present, the spectrum of scalar perturbations remains unaffected by nonlinear corrections, as previously suggested in the literature.
 However, for models that break Wands duality, we observed more pronounced nonlinear interactions, leading to significant non-Gaussian features in the statistics of the inflaton perturbations.
 In particular, we found that for repulsive cases (characterized by a positive cubic interaction), the distribution of field fluctuations exhibits a suppression of large positive fluctuations, while for attractive cases (with negative cubic interactions), the field develops a heavy exponential tail.
-This behavior is critical for understanding the potential formation of PBHs, as the tail of the distribution directly affects the probability of generating large overdensities that could collapse into black holes.
+This behavior is critical for understanding the potential formation of PBHs, as the tail of the distribution directly affects the probability of generating large overdensities that could collapse into black holes. {Crucially, the exponential tail observed in this work reflects the intrinsic non-Gaussianity of the inflaton field and not that of $\zeta$.
+Therefore, this tail cannot be directly compared to those arising from the nonlinear relation between $\delta\phi$ and $\zeta$ or from stochastic effects (see, e.g., \cite{Cai:2018dkf,Ezquiaga:2019ftu}).
+Note that, in contrast to our method, these approaches neglect the intrinsic non-Gaussianity prior to the crossing of the coarse-graining scale.}